Baertram/LibSets/LibSets/ReadMe_LibSets.md

 ---                     ["fr"]="Set name French",
 ---                 },
 ---             }
-function LibSets.GetCraftedSetsData()

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for cyrodiil sets --> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetCyrodiilSetsData()

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for daily random dungeon and imperial city rewards sets
---> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetDailyRandomDungeonAndImperialCityRewardsSetsData()

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for dungeon sets --> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetDungeonSetsData()

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for imperial city sets --> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetImperialCitySetsData()

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for monster sets --> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetMonsterSetsData()

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for overland sets --> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetOverlandSetsData()

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for special sets --> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetSpecialSetsData()
+--Returns the set data (setType number, setIds table, itemIds table, setNames table) for the specified LibSets setType
+--Parameters: setType number.
+Possible values are the setTypes of LibSets one of the constants in LibSets.allowedSetTypes, see file LibSets_Constants.lua)

---Returns the set data (setType String, setIds table, itemIds table, setNames table) for trial sets --> Returns:    table -> See LibSets.GetCraftedSetsData for details of the table contents function LibSets.GetTrialSetsData()
+--> Returns:    table -> See lib.GetCraftedSetsData for details of the table contents function LibSets.GetSetTypeSetsData(setType)

 ------------------------------------------------------------------------